 As I recall, a prolonged recession, increased competition, reduced consumer confidence and many other reasons had already softened most of the destinations’ business.
 Why is it then that they feel that by just announcing “We don’t have greasy beaches yet” the consumers will arrive in droves?
-Since when was telling people the reasons why they shouldn’t not come considered good ?
+Since when was telling people the reasons why they shouldn’t not come considered good marketing?

 Eat here, our restaurant isn’t dirty.